MarcoCaglia/fashion-image-classifier/README.md

 If the location of the model or the project DB was changed, that would need to be reflected in the function call.
 At this moment it is also necessary to pass a specific `brand` for which the images should be labeled.

+### Step 4: The Dashboard

+This repo includes a streamlit dashboard to visualize its findings.
+To run the dashboard, run `streamlit run fashion_dashboard.py` in the console.
+By the fault, the user can then reach the dashboard at `http://localhost:8501`.